 lost all my mirth [cheerfulness]”

-I loved too how he demonstrates the way in which Shakespeare manipulated word length and alliteration to slow down or speed up delivery of lines for dramatic effect.
+I loved too how he demonstrates the ways in which Shakespeare manipulated word length and alliteration to slow down or speed up delivery of lines for dramatic effect.

 He even provides ideas for entertaining ways to encourage your children to incorporate some of Shakespeare’s bot mots into your own lives.
-For example, to echo Falstaff from Henry IV, Part I:
+For example, here is how the author’s daughter echoes Falstaff from Henry IV, Part I: